adinin319/IT-1025/lab2/readme.md

 # Executive Summary
 Lab 2 covered the different components inside of computers and what each parts role was. we covered the CPU, memory, storage, the motherboard, input devices, and output devices. we discussed how these different parts interact with each other and what affects the speed they interact with one another.<br/>

 Lab 2 also covered data representation, including binary, decimal, and hexadecimal. we discussed how to convert from one unit to another and what uses each format.
+We also covered what each base unit is used for in today's age.
 ## Hardware
 ### ALU and the Control Unit
 The ALU or Arithmatic Logic Unit, and the Control Unit interact with one another inside the CPU to do all the mathematic functions that the computer does.
 First, the Control unit tells the ALU what kind of function is going to be done, before the data gets input. the data is then input and it is checked if the data, which is stored in a register. whenever the data needs to move, it will be transfered by the bus, however only 1 piece of data can be used on the but at the time. this process will continue until the final data is calculated. the data will then be sent out of the system.